ietf-wg-keytrans/draft-arch/draft-ietf-keytrans-architecture.md

 database.
 Users insert key-value pairs into the database where, for example, the key is their username and the value is their public key.
 Users can update a key by inserting a new version with new data.
 They can also look up the most recent version of a key or any previous version.
-Users are considered to **own** a key if, in the normal operation of the application, they should be the only one making changes to it.
-From this point forward, the term **label** will be used to refer to lookup keys in the key-value database that a Transparency Log represents, to avoid confusion with cryptographic public or private keys.
+From this point forward, the term **label** will be used to refer to lookup keys in the key-value database that a transparency log represents to avoid confusion with cryptographic public or private keys.

+Users are considered to **own** a label if they are understood to either initiate all changes to the label's value, or if they must be informed of all changes to the label's value.
+The latter situation may occur if, for example, KT is deployed in a way where the service operator makes automated modifications to stored data.
+The owning user would then be informed, after the fact, of modifications to verify that they were legal.

 KT does not require the use of a specific transport protocol.
 This is intended to allow applications to layer KT on top of whatever transport protocol their application already uses.
 In particular, this allows applications to continue relying on their existing access control system.

 With some small exceptions, applications may enforce arbitrary access control rules on top of KT.
-This may include requiring a user to be logged in to make KT requests, only allowing a user to lookup the labels of another user if they're "friends", or simply applying a rate limit.
+This may include requiring a user to be logged in to make KT requests, only allowing a user to lookup the labels of another user if they're "friends", or applying a rate limit.
 Applications SHOULD prevent users from modifying labels they do not own.
 The exact mechanism for rejecting requests, and possibly explaining the reason for rejection, is left to the application.

-# User Interactions
+## User Operations

-As discussed in {{protocol-overview}}, KT follows a client-server architecture.
-This means users generally interact directly with the transparency log.
 The operations that can be executed by a user are as follows:

 1. **Search:** Looks up the value of a specific label in the most recent version of the log.
 Users may request either a specific version of the label, or the most recent version available.
-If the label-version pair exists, the server returns the corresponding value and a proof of inclusion.
+If the label-version pair exists, the server returns the corresponding value and an inclusion proof.
-2. **Update:** Adds a new label-value pair to the log, for which the server returns a proof of inclusion.
+2. **Update:** Adds a new label-value pair to the log, for which the server returns an inclusion proof.
 Note that this means that new values are added to the log immediately and no provisional inclusion proof, such as an SCT as defined in {{Section 3 of ?RFC6962}}, is provided.
 3. **Monitor:** While Search and Update are run by the user as necessary, monitoring is done in the background on a recurring basis.
-It both checks that the log is continuing to behave honestly (all previously returned labels remain in the tree) and that no changes have been made to labels owned by the user without the user's knowledge.
+It can both check that the log is continuing to behave honestly (all previously returned labels remain in the tree) and that no changes have been made to labels owned by the user without the user's knowledge.